6 questions to ask during phone screens

 Product Discovery: Assume that your team is aligned on a customer problem to solve next.
 Before any design or development work, what steps might we take to increase the chances of the solution having strong product/market fit?

-Execution: Assume now that your team has discovered a likely solution to a customer problem and is ready to start building.
-What framework would you use to guide development?
+Execution: Assume now that your team has discovered a likely solution to a customer problem and is ready to start building it.
+How would you break up the work to guide development?

 Product Sense: Tell me about an ongoing trend in software or tech that excites you.